First Nations Goods and Services Tax

 Charging the FNGST

-• property that is sold on land where the FNGST applies
+• Goods that are sold on lands where the FNGST applies

-• property that is delivered to land where the FNGST applies
+• Intangible personal property sold on lands where the FNGST applies

-• services performed on land where the FNGST applies
+• Services performed on lands where the FNGST applies

-You do not charge the tax when certain provincial or territorial governments acquire the property or services.
-For more information, see Find out if the GST/HST applies to provincial and territorial governments.
+You do not charge the FNGST when certain provincial or territorial governments acquire the goods or services.
+For more information, go to How the GST/HST applies to supplies made to governments.

-The FNGST also applies to leases of most vehicles (other than racing cars) if:
+The FNGST also applies to leases of most vehicles (other than racing cars) if both of the following statements are true:

-• the individual paying for the lease usually lives on lands where the FNGST applies when the supply is made (even if the supply is made off of lands where the FNGST applies)
+• The individual who leases the vehicle usually lives on lands where the FNGST applies when the supply is made (even if the supply is made off the lands where the FNGST applies)

-Example – Property delivered to land where the FNGST applies
+Example – Goods delivered to lands where the FNGST applies

 Example – Leasing of a vehicle for more than three months

-A university student who usually lives on the land of a First Nation where the FNGST applies temporarily lives on a campus that is located off First Nation land.
-They lease a vehicle for a period of three years and take delivery of this vehicle off of land where the FNGST applies.
-The FNGST applies to the lease payments because the student is considered to be usually living on the land of a First Nation where the FNGST applies.
+A university student who usually lives on lands where the FNGST applies temporarily lives on a campus that is located off lands where the FNGST applies.
+They lease a vehicle for a period of three years and take delivery of this vehicle on campus.
+The FNGST applies to the lease payments because the student is considered to be usually living on lands where the FNGST applies.

 Information to include on your receipts or invoices when the FNGST applies

-You need to let your customers know the amount of tax payable or paid, or indicate that the tax is included in the price.
-As the FNGST is seamless with the GST/HST, there is no requirement to specify that it is FNGST and not the GST/HST that applies to their purchases.
-You can use cash register receipts, invoices, or contracts to inform your customers.
-You can also post signs at your place of business.
+You need to let your customers know if tax applies to their purchases and at which rate.
+As the FNGST is seamless with the GST/HST, there is no requirement to change your cash registers or invoicing system to specify that it is FNGST and not the GST/HST that applies to their purchases.
+You can use cash register receipts, invoices, or contracts or post signs at your place of business to inform your customers whether tax is included in the price or is added separately.

 Reporting the FNGST